 We’ve done the hard work for you.
 We’ve delved through the masses of local tour providers and came up with an incredible selection.

 We’re asking you to get behind something that will change the world, forever.
 Our giving back model supports The Lunchbox Fund, Kiva and Buy Back Borneo Fund.
 Every single time a guest travels with us they feed an orphaned or at risk school child one meal per school day for an entire year!

 Tour Host: A member of the Trailblazers Travel team who is there to assist with check-ins, logistics, organisation and generally to keep the group having the best time possible.
 Your host enriches your holiday with personality and experiences the joy of interacting actively with new people.

 Tour Guide: Is an experienced local with in-depth knowledge or the region you are visiting.
 We believe the best people to show you the heart and soul of a place are the ones that live there!
-Our guides are not only experts, they’re your teacher, your guru and your key to mingling with locals.
+Our guides are not only experts, but they’re also your teacher, your guru and your key to mingling with locals.
 It could be dropping in for tea with a nomadic Berber tribe in Morocco or striking up a conversation with a Zulu tribe member in South Africa.